BlackBerry Dynamics

 • Kerberos authentication is supported.

-The HTTP networking section of these samples are based on the Android HTTP network connection sample included with Android Studio.
+The HTTP networking section of these samples is based on the Android HTTP network connection sample included with Android Studio.
 If you have also based your networking classes on this example, the changes to HttpFragment.java are concentrated within a single method.
 Refer to the before HttpFragment.java and after HttpFragment.java or the before HttpFragment.kt and after HttpFragment.kt for complete code samples.

 Update Import Statements